 4. Financial Failing to Fortune

-A few years ago, Kimra Luna, 29, was as far from having it all.
+A few years ago, Kimra Luna, 29, was far from having it all.
 She was surviving on food stamps and government assistance while trying to provide for her young family.
 While her financial situation seemed dire, Kimra never stopped working for her dreams of owning a successful business.

 According to an insightful Yahoo! finance article, “When she began selling her an online marketing webinar in mid-2014, she reached $10,000 in sales the first week.
 By year’s end, she earned over $160,000.”
-Today, Luna has a team, and $750,000 in sales annually.
+Today, Luna has a team and $750,000 in sales annually.

 Motivational Sales Story Lesson: Sometimes what’s standing between you and success is the picture of what you think it should look like.
-Kimra Luna had pictured herself at the helm of a food service business, but found success in online marketing.
+Kimra Luna had pictured herself at the helm of a food service business but found success in online marketing.
 Stay open to new possibilities and you never know what could happen.

 In the beginning, John Paul DeJoria ran his business from his car.
-According to a recent Entrepreneur article, “DeJoria was born in Los Angeles, a first-generation American.
+According to an Entrepreneur article, “DeJoria was born in Los Angeles, a first-generation American.
 He started out his business life selling Christmas cards and newspapers before he even turned 10.
 He also spent time in a gang.
 The path ahead looked like a disastrous one for DeJoria.
 But, instead, he created John Paul Mitchell Systems using a $700 loan.
 He lived out of his car and sold shampoo door to door.”

 Motivational Sales Story Lesson: We could all use some of Paul Dejoria’s determination and positivity.
-This is such a motivational sales story, because Dejoria didn’t make any excuses.
+This is such a motivational sales story because Dejoria didn’t make any excuses.
 He easily could have used his homelessness as a reason not to start a business, but he didn’t let anything stop him—and you shouldn’t either.